eddiepeters00/ms-jwt-token/README.md

-# auth-microservice
-This project is an authentication microservice designed with Clean Code Architecture principles.
-The architecture ensures a modular, maintainable and scalable codebase.
-Built using JavaScript/TypeScript, this microservice provides robust and scalable authentication functionalities, suitable for modern distributed systems.
 # ms-jwt-token
+This project is an authentication microservice focused on managing and handling JWT.
+Designed with Clean Architecture principles, the codebase is modular, maintainable, and scalable, making it ideal for modern distributed systems.
+The microservice is implemented using Node.js and TypeScript to provide robust JWT generation, validation, and management functionalities.